-As of July 4, 2009, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering 20 countries.
+As of October 3, 2009, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering 21 countries.
 We anticipate signing additional master franchise agreements in the future.
-We expect our franchisees to open approximately five stores in fiscal 2009, net of closures.
+Due to the current global economic conditions, we expect our franchisees to open approximately two to three stores in fiscal 2009, net of closures.
 We believe there is a market potential for approximately 300 franchised stores outside of the United States, Canada, Puerto Rico, the United Kingdom, Ireland and France.